 Whilst there are several other management protocols, like for instance CMIP (Common Management Information Protocol), currently the most widely supported management protocol is SNMP.
-In fact, many current networks devices support SNMP and not other protocols.
+In fact, many current networks devices support SNMP and no other protocols, so for such cases there's really no alternative.

-Version 1 (SNMPv1) is still widely used due to the amount of devices that do not support later versions.
+Version 1 (SNMPv1) is still widely used due to the number of devices that don't support later versions.
 In SNMPv1 there are only five message types, they are encapsulated in UDP datagrams.
-Agents receive requests in port number 161, following the client-server model, and reply to them.
-Additionally the management system receives alarms (called traps) in port number 162.
+Agents receive requests on port number 161, following the client-server model, and reply to them.
+Additionally, the management system may receive alarms (named traps) on port number 162.

 In SNMPv1, MIB objects are simple variables.
-By using the GetRequest message the value of a variable/object is obtained through the GetResponse reply message.
+By using the GetRequest message the value of a variable/object is obtained through a GetResponse reply message.

-The SetRequest message is used to change a variable/object value, it will be confirmed by a GetResponse reply message.
+The SetRequest message is used to change a variable/object value, it will be confirmed by a GetResponse reply message as well.